ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

 ``CCPA_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where CCPA hourly precipitation files used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_ccpa`` task.
 (This task is activated in the workflow by using the taskgroup file ``parm/wflow/verify_pre.yaml``).

    METplus configuration files require the use of a predetermined directory structure and file names.
 If the CCPA files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/ccpa.t{HH}z.01h.hrap.conus.gb2``, where YYYYMMDD and HH are as described in the note :ref:`above <METParamNote>`.
 When pulling observations from NOAA HPSS, the data retrieved will be placed in the ``CCPA_OBS_DIR`` directory.
-In NCO mode, this path must be defined as ``/<full-path-to-obs>/ccpa/proc``.
 METplus is configured to verify 01-, 03-, 06-, and 24-h accumulated precipitation using hourly CCPA files.

    .. note::
       There is a problem with the valid time in the metadata for files valid from 19 - 00 UTC (i.e., files under the "00" directory) for dates up until 2021-05-04.
 The script to pull the CCPA data from the NOAA HPSS (``scripts/exregional_get_verif_obs.sh``) has an example of how to account for this and organize the data into a more intuitive format.